 Synthetic Monitoring is Key to IT and ROI Planning

 Another important use of synthetic monitoring is for baselining the performance of IT services.
 This is particularly handy when there are changes in the offing.
 For instance, if you plan to upgrade your core application, baseline service performance before the upgrade and after the upgrade.
 The comparison can indicate how well the upgrade went, or if there are issues following the upgrade, you will know of them and can take action immediately.
-Many IT managers adopt synthetic monitoring and baselining as a best practice during software upgrades, migrations from on-premise to the cloud, adoption of SaaS services, etc.
+Many IT managers adopt synthetic monitoring and baselining as a best practice during software upgrades, migrations from on-premises to the cloud, adoption of SaaS services, etc.

 Diagnosing the Cause of Problems Using Synthetic Monitoring

 Since it adopts a black-box view of the IT service it monitors, synthetic monitoring is more useful for detecting problems than for the diagnosis of problems.
 At the same time, by strategically performing simulations from different locations, IT managers can narrow down the cause of problems.
 For instance, by comparing the response time reported by a synthetic monitor placed in the data center itself to the response time reported from a distant branch, an IT manager can determine if the problem is specific to a branch or is affecting all the branches (i.e., because the response time in the data center itself is high).

 A well-structured synthetic monitoring system provides not only the alert but delivers important information about location and particulars of the issue so that managers need not waste time trying to find the problem.